d-a-k-s-h-7/chatApp/README.md

-In this project, I built a real-time, responsive Chat Web Application similar to WhatsApp.
-It includes secure user authentication, the ability to send and receive text and image messages in real time, and lets users set their profile pictures using Cloudinary.
-The frontend is made with React and Tailwind CSS for a clean and responsive design.
-The backend uses Node.js and Express for APIs, Socket.io for real-time communication, and MongoDB to store the data.
+A real-time, responsive chat web application inspired by WhatsApp.
+This project allows users to sign up, log in securely, chat with other users in real-time, exchange messages and images, and update their profile picture using Cloudinary.